m1ten/hakim/README.md

 - **Day 1: Ancient Egypt**

-  - **Common Diseases**: Malaria, Tuberculosis
+  - **Common Diseases**: Malaria
   - **Historical Context**: Ancient Egypt, with its grand pyramids and Nile River, had a population susceptible to diseases spread by mosquitoes and poor sanitation.
-Malaria was common in this era due to the marshy areas along the Nile, and tuberculosis was prevalent in densely populated areas.
+Malaria was common in this era due to the marshy areas along the Nile.

 - **Day 2: Medieval Europe**

   - **Common Diseases**: The Black Death (Bubonic Plague)
   - **Historical Context**: The Black Death devastated Europe in the 14th century, killing an estimated 25 million people.
 Bubonic plague, spread by fleas on rats, spread rapidly through European cities, causing widespread panic and social upheaval.

-- **Day 3: The Renaissance**
+- **Day 3: The Raj**

-  - **Common Diseases**: Syphilis, Smallpox
+  - **Common Diseases**: Cholera
-  - **Historical Context**: The Renaissance was a time of great cultural advancement, but it was also marked by the spread of diseases like syphilis, a sexually transmitted infection that was rampant during the time.
-Smallpox also ravaged populations, causing high mortality.
+  - **Historical Context**: During the British Raj in India, cholera was a major public health concern.
+The disease, spread through contaminated water, caused numerous outbreaks and high mortality rates in the region.

 - **Day 4: Victorian England**

-  - **Common Diseases**: Cholera, Tuberculosis
+  - **Common Diseases**: Tuberculosis
-  - **Historical Context**: The Industrial Revolution brought about crowded, unsanitary living conditions in Victorian England.
-Cholera, spread through contaminated water, and tuberculosis, which spread through the air, were two of the most deadly diseases of the era.
+  - **Historical Context**: In Victorian England, tuberculosis was a leading cause of death, particularly among the urban poor.
+The disease, known as the “white plague,” was highly contagious and spread through close contact.

 - **Day 5: Early 20th Century (Spanish Flu)**